mobify/workshop--adaptivejs-components/README.md

 ## Workshop Pre-Requisites

-1. We'll use **Git** to move through each topic in the workshop.
-[Install Git](http://git-scm.com/downloads), and make sure to look through some of [the documentation](http://git-scm.com/documentation) if you're not already familiar with how it works.
+1. [Install Git](http://git-scm.com/downloads) because we'll be using it to move through each topic in the workshop.
+Make sure to look through some of [the documentation](http://git-scm.com/documentation) if you're not already familiar with how Git works.

 2. If you haven't already, [Install the Adaptive.js SDK](http://adaptivejs.mobify.com/docs/1-install-the-adaptivejs-sdk) onto your computer.